 JPG Legal’s website on November 14, 2016.

-I had very few clients during those months and a ton of down time, so I tried to make good use of that free time by building out my solo practice’s website.
+I had very few clients during those month and had a ton of down time, so I tried to make good use of that free time by building out my solo practice’s website.
 In the screenshots above, you can see a version of jpg.legal that has more of a resemblance to the current page, but still has a long way to go.

 Around that time, I found that I enjoyed trademark work and I decided it would be a good niche for finding clients online, so I focused my website development on that area of law.
 The background picture in the screenshots above is a photograph of the U.S. Patent and Trademark Office I had grabbed from Flickr under a free-for-commercial-use license.